-Chemical peels are a popular dermatologic treatment that can improve the appearance of a patient’s skin.
+Chemical peels are a popular non-surgical treatment that can improve the appearance of a patient’s skin.
 Available for the face, neck, or hands, chemicals are applied directly to the treatment site, causing the skin to blister and peel off, revealing smoother less wrinkled skin underneath.

 Many patients choose to use chemical peels to: